 - Elimination: the removal of metabolic waste and by products from the body

 Digestion takes up a lot of energy by the body and there are many reasons why digestion can go wrong.
 When we feed our body properly (with nourishing foods that our body recognizes) and needs to thrive, we are helping our digestion as well.
 When we feed it lots of junk and it has a hard time recognizing the food as food, things can begin to go wrong.
+So lets learn how to improve digestion naturally!

-Here is how to improve digestion naturally:
+How to improve digestion naturally:

 - Chew your food: So often people don’t take the time to chew their food.
 Digestion actually begins in your mouth.
 You have salivary enzymes that work to break down the food as it enters your mouth.
 This saliva mixed with the food helps to break down carbohydrates.
 It is ESSENTIAL to chew your food thoroughly before swallowing.
 This super simple tip can actually solve a lot of your digestion problems.